Digital product passport 101: The journey to sustainability

 - Sustainability data: Such as the carbon footprint of the manufacturing and distribution processes, as well as the use phase.

-Who does the digital product passport affect?
+Who does the Digital Product Passport affect?

 There’s no denying that the DPP will have a major effect on brands and manufacturers.
 Complex products have complex supply chains, and for years the links between the players in those chains were often extremely opaque.